 Vietnamese Public Holidays

-Vietnam is changing policy on holiday to have long weekends instead of scattering days off throughout the year.
+Vietnam is changing its policy on Vietnam public holidays to have long weekends instead of scattering days off throughout the year.
 Most public holidays are to observe important historic events or celebrate cultural values among Vietnamese.
 Some holiday varies from year to year due to the time difference between Lunar and Solar calendar: about half of the official holidays follow Gregorian calendar and half based on Lunar Calendar.

 Public institutions are closed on public holidays, while some stores and restaurants will remain open to serve guests during these holidays.
 The most important holiday in a year, Tet holiday, sees the massive change in operation of companies and people’s lives so plan your travel carefully if you plan to visit Vietnam during these periods.